fommil/fpmortals/manuscript/backmatter.md

 {backmatter}

-# TODO Free Implementation
+# Free Implementation

 detailed explanation about what `@free` / `@module` is generating and how that feeds into the cats `Free` implementation.

-# TODO Alternatives to Free
+# Alternatives to Free

-# TODO Licenses
+# Licenses

 for anything with a snippet